How to make jelly

 - Jelly or candy thermometer

-A research study conducted at the University of Minnesota demonstrated that heat processing jelly for 5 to 15 minutes had no harmful effect on the products.
+A research study conducted at the University of Minnesota demonstrated that heat processing jelly for five to 15 minutes had no harmful effect on the products.
 Those tested included ones made with liquid and powdered pectin, as well as traditional no-pectin-added ones.
-In addition, the heat processing gives a better seal, and destroys mold that may be present on the top surface of the product.
+In addition, the heat processing gives a better seal and destroys mold that may be present on the top surface of the product.

-Use standard half-pint or pint jars with 2-piece lids.
+Use standard half-pint or pint jars with two-piece lids.
 Have jars clean and hot.
-Pack product to within ¼-inch of top, and seal.
+Pack product to within ¼-inch of top and seal.
 See chart for processing times.

 |Jar size||Elevation||Processing time|

 |Half or quarter pints||1001-2000 feet||6 minutes|

 |Pints||0-1000 feet||10 minutes|

 |Pints||1001-2000 feet||11 minutes|